Why Wire?

 wire.
 As a

-again, note that as both wires go up the trunk, they
+anchoring.
+Once again, note that as both wires go

-are progressing in a clockwise manner.
+up the trunk, they are progressing in a clockwise

 When one

-gets to fine wiring out on the ends of branches, there may be no good location to
+out on the ends of branches,

-anchor the wire.
-At that point, it is possible to loop over the main part of the branch
+good location to anchor the wire.
+At that point, it is possible to loop over the main

-to pick up two smaller branches.
-This is shown in the following picture.
-At this point
+part of the branch to pick up two smaller branches.
+This is shown in the following

-future wiring becomes a bit more difficult because as you will note, the wire going
+picture.
+At this point future wiring becomes a bit more difficult because as you will

-our one branch is clockwise and the other is counterclockwise.
-Generally, one would
+note, the wire going our one branch is clockwise and the other is counterclockwise.

-not need to add more wire to this situation, but if it is necessary, then it can be done.
+situation, but if it is necessary, then it can be done.
+In

-is applied clockwise and for the other branch, the wire
+the wire is applied clockwise and for the other branch,

-is applied counterclockwise.
+the wire is applied counterclockwise.

 Tie-Downs